Birgirisar/stadanprivacypolicy/README.md

 **Changes to This Policy**: If we make changes to this privacy policy, we will update the date at the top of this page.

 **Contact**: If you have any questions about this privacy policy, contact us at stadanapp@gmail.com

+**Support**: If you experience any issues with Staðan or have questions about the app, contact us at stadanapp@gmail.com and we will get back to you as soon as possible.
+For known issues and updates, check the App Store for the latest version of the app.